Cultured Guru Logo

 3. lightly mash the blueberries with fork.

-4. In a medium-large mixing bowl, combine the flour, protein powder, sugar, baking soda, baking powder, salt, and blueberries.
+4. In a medium-large mixing bowl, combine the flour, protein powder, brown sugar, baking soda, baking powder, salt, and blueberries.

 5. In a separate bowl, combine the butter, sourdough starter, vanilla, whole milk, and two eggs.
 Whisk until combined.